-This guide is designed to prepare you to deploy to culturally complex environments and successfully achieve mission objectives.
-The fundamental information it contains will help you understand the unique cultural features of your assigned location and gain skills necessary for achieving mission success.
+This guide is designed to prepare you to deploy to culturally complex environments and successfully achieve objectives.
+The fundamental information it contains will help you understand the unique cultural features of your assigned gain skills location and necessary for achieving mission success.